-Also, remember that all calories are not equal
+Also, remember that not all calories are created equal

 Calorie-counting has led to a focus on calories alone which aren’t always easy to calculate.
 People then gravitate to the low-cal labelled food in the supermarket which can mean low-fat processed foods that are nutritionally deplete, at the expense of real, healthy food.
 Fat contains more calories per gram than other food groups so tends to be removed and other bulking agents added to make the food more palatable.
 Or sugar is taken out and replaced with artificial sweeteners which may do us no good either and doesn’t help weight-loss in some studies.
 It’s about quality as much, if not more, than quantity when it comes to calories.
 Focusing on real food and cooking from scratch is a much healthier option.